 Vighnesh Subramaniam

 Before my PhD, I obtained my bachelors (2023) and MEng (2024) in Computer Science at MIT.
-During this time, I was a research assistant in the Infolab where I was advised by Dr. Boris Katz and Dr. Andrei Barbu specifically working on problems in deep learning, multimodal processing, and computational neuroscience.
-During my MEng, I also had the opportunity to work on research with Dr. Shuang Li and Prof. Antonio Torralba on problems related to generative modeling.
+During this time, I was a research assistant in the Infolab specifically working on problems in deep learning, multimodal processing, and computational neuroscience.
+During my MEng, I also had the opportunity to work on research with Dr. Shuang Li, Dr. Yilun Du, Dr. Igor Mordatch, and Prof. Antonio Torralba on problems related to generative modeling.
 I am extremely fortunate to be supported by the NSF Graduate Research Fellowship as well as the Robert J Shillman (1974) Fund Fellowship.

 Email / Scholar / Github / Twitter